 - Cold Water

-How to make Crockpot turkey breast
+How to cook turkey breast in the slow cooker:

 Once the onions are in, put the turkey breast on top.

 Next, pour the butter mixture over all of the ingredients in the crock pot.
-That is it!

 First, remove 1 cup of the sauce from the crock pot and put in a small saucepan.
-Add the chicken broth and heat the mixture over medium high heat until it boils slightly.
+Add the chicken broth and heat the mixture over medium heat until it boils slightly.

 Second, get a small bowl out to combine the cornstarch and water together.
 Heat the mixture and whisk for about 3 to 4 minutes.
 Keep stirring until the sauce starts to thicken and it is the consistency you prefer.

 The turkey should be ready to slice now.
 After you slice it, place the turkey on a platter and drizzle gravy over it.
-Enjoy!

 What to serve with slow cooker turkey breast: